chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ### Prerequisites

-- Follow the Prerequisites for On-Premise deployment.
-Click [here](#prerequisites).
+- Follow the [Prerequisites](#prerequisites) for On-Premise deployment.
 - This deployment excludes the installation for Postgresql and OpenSearch as we are using the Self Managed services.
-See the steps [here](#run-these-steps-on-bastion-host-machine) to run on Bastion to download the latest Automate CLI and Airgapped Bundle.
+See the steps to run on [Bastion](#run-these-steps-on-bastion-host-machine) to download the latest Automate CLI and Airgapped Bundle.

 #### Steps to Generate Config